Tormato: Background

-In December 1977, the Yes line-up of Jon Anderson, Chris Squire, Steve Howe, Alan White and Rick Wakeman wrapped up their 1977 tour of North America and Europe in support of their eighth album, Going for the One (1977).
-The album marked a return to commercial success after it went to number one in the UK for two weeks and spawned a UK top-10 single in "Wonderous Stories".
-The 84-date tour was considerably taxing on the group, and they took a short break at its conclusion.
+In December 1977, the Yes line-up of Jon Anderson, Chris Squire, Steve Howe, Alan White, and Rick Wakeman concluded their concert tour of North America and Europe in support of Going for the One (1977).
+The record had marked a significant return to commercial success for the group, topping the UK charts for two weeks and spawning a UK top-ten single with "Wonderous Stories".
+Yes reconvened at Sound Associates in Bayswater, London, in February 1978 to compose and rehearse material for a follow-up studio release.
+Although the group sought to develop entirely fresh musical ideas rather than utilising older material, the foundational frameworks for the majority of the tracks were actually conceived during soundchecks and informal rehearsals while on the 1977 tour.